NubeIO/rubix-ce-docs/docs/hardware/controllers/io-controllers/IO-16/parameters.md

 See table below for more information

 ## Baud Rate
-The Baud Rate is the speed that the Modbus RS485 network communicates at.
+The Baud Rate is the speed that the Modbus RS485 network communicates.
 All devices on the same modbus network must be configured to the same Baud Rate.
 The Rubix IO Modules supports 3 Baud Rates (9600, 19200, and 38400).